mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 IO data path is highly complex with a lot of caching involved for several filesystem drivers.
-The statistics reported by these bpf programs are the ones "observed" by the user's workloads rather than from filesystem's perspective.
-The advantage of this approach is that we can use these bpf programs to monitor different types of filesystems in an unified manner without having to support different filesystems separately.
+The statistics reported by these bpf programs are the ones "observed" by the user's workloads rather than from the filesystem's perspective.
+The advantage of this approach is that we can use these bpf programs to monitor different types of filesystems in a unified manner without having to support different filesystems separately.

 #### Network metrics

-The eBPF sub-collector traces kernel functions that monitor following types of network
+The eBPF sub-collector traces kernel functions that monitor the following types of network
 events:

 - TCP with IPv4 and IPv6
 - UDP with IPv4 and IPv6

-Most of the production workloads using TCP/UDP for communication and hence, only these two protocols are supported.
-This is done by tracing following kernel functions:
+Most of the production workloads use TCP/UDP for communication and hence, only these two protocols are supported.
+This is done by tracing the following kernel functions:

 - `tcp_sendmsg`
 - `tcp_sendpage` for kernels < 6.5